 The following relative pathnames are hard-wired in the main program (mloc.f90):

 station_path = 'tables/stn'

 cpt_path = 'tables/gmt/cpt'

 dem_path = 'tables/gmt/dem'

 psdre_path = 'tables/spread'

-If you want to depart from the scheme shown above for these pathnames, you will need to edit mloc.f90 and recompile.
+If you insist on departing from the scheme shown above for these pathnames, you will need to edit mloc.f90 and recompile.

 Iran Qeshm Island qeshm1 qeshm2 ... qeshm23